10-3-pursuit/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 ## Bookmarks Controller

-Open a new terminal tab so you can continue your work without having to shut your server down **(please note that changes to configuration files do require a hard reset of your server)**.
+Open a new terminal tab so you can continue your work without having to shut your server down

+**Please note that changes to configuration files do require a hard reset of your server**.

 **Review Questions:**